 J. Threshold #10 – Applicant/Co-Applicants’ Low Income Housing Experience and Compliance History; Financial Capacity; and Background

 1) Low Income Housing Experience.
-Applicants/Co-Applicants must demonstrate sufficient prior experience with the development and management of low income housing projects and those they possess the financial capacity necessary to undertake and complete the proposed project.
+Applicants/Co-Applicants must demonstrate sufficient prior experience with the development and management of low income housing projects and that they possess the financial capacity necessary to undertake and complete the proposed project.
 Applicant/Co-Applicants must also demonstrate to the Division that they have successfully developed projects of comparable size and financial complexity.

 To make this demonstration: the Division requires an Applicant/Co-Applicant to submit the following with the Tax Credit application.